steve3535/gitlab-university/day-2/5-static-website-1.md

 ### Part 3: Setting up Your GitLab Repository

-1. Log into GitLab.com and create a new project:
+1. Log into GitLab and create a new project:
    - Click "New project"
    - Name it "my-static-website"